Chest radiography; Serial chest x-ray; X-ray - chest

 How to Prepare for the Test

 Tell the health care provider if you are pregnant.
-Chest x-rays are generally not done during the first 6 months of pregnancy.
+Chest x-rays are generally not done during pregnancy, and special precautions are taken if they are needed.

 How the Test will Feel

 There is no discomfort.
 The film plate may feel cold.

 Why the Test is Performed

 Your provider may order a chest x-ray if you have any of the following symptoms:

 - A persistent cough